quantify-os/quantify-core/docs/tutorials/set_data_dir.rst

 **Before instantiating any instruments or starting a measurement** we change the directory in which the experiments are saved using the :meth:`~quantify.data.handling.set_datadir` [:meth:`~quantify.data.handling.get_datadir`] functions.

-.. admonitions:: Tip: What data directory should I use?
+.. admonition:: Tip: What data directory should I use?
     :class: dropdown, tip

     We **highly recommended to** settle for a single common data directory for all notebooks/experiments within your measurement setup/PC (e.g. *~/quantify-data* (unix) or *D:\\Data\\quantify-data* (Windows).